 In more temperate regions, where mother nature never helps you fight off the mites, you may need a stronger solution.
 Unfortunately, most chemical mite killers are also dangerous to other animals.
 The safest option is Permethrin.

 Permethrin comes in both liquid and powder form.
 It’s intended for direct application onto your hens and as a coop spray.
 Permethrin is highly toxic to cats, however, so keep your cats away from the coop during treatment and make sure to wash well after treating your birds.

 If you notice that your birds’ feet have a thick skin on the top, it could be scaly leg mites.

 Scaly leg mites (Knemidocoptes mutans) can survive in the winter, and while they don’t look like other types of mites, they can still disturb your flock.
 You’ll realize you have them by looking at your chickens’ feet.
 These mites burrow under their skin and cause the scales on their legs and feet to stick up.
 It is painful for them because these nasty parasites bite and suck blood from your chickens.

 Obviously, if you see this, you’ll want to treat the situation immediately.

 First, you can follow this recipe from Fresh Eggs Daily.
-It is a garlic juice solution that parasites don’t much care for.
+It’s a garlic juice solution that parasites don’t much care for.
 It kills them off and deters any others from making a home on your chicken.
 Then you’ll rub down their legs with Vaseline.

 The other option is to rinse your chicken’s legs off with warm soapy water.
 You can use a washcloth, but you want to be gentle.
-You aren’t trying to exfoliate the scales or anything like that.
-You don’t want to harm your bird’s legs.
+You aren’t trying to exfoliate the scales or anything like that and you don’t want to harm your bird’s legs.
 Not only would it cause discomfort but then it opens them up to possible infection.

 Next, you’ll dip their feet or rub their feet down with oil.
 Oil smothers mites.